 Cash and cash equivalents are carried in the statement of financial position at amortised cost.
 Cash and cash equivalents comprise cash on hand and demand deposits, and other short term highly liquid investments that are readily convertible within 3 months to a known amount of cash and are subject to an insignificant risk of changes in value.
-These are initially and subsequently recorded at amortised cost.
+These are initially measured at fair value and subsequently measured at amortised cost.